Main diagonal: Square matrices

 For a square matrix, the diagonal (or main diagonal or principal diagonal) is the diagonal line of entries running from the top-left corner to the bottom-right corner.
-For a matrix $A$ with row index specified by $i$ and column index specified by $j$, these would be entries $A_{ij}$ with $i = j$.
+That is, the diagonal of a matrix consists of the elements, called diagonal entries or diagonal elements, for which the row index and the column index are equal.

 For example, the identity matrix can be defined as having entries of 1 on the main diagonal and zeroes elsewhere: